maxexcloo/binaries/README.md

 # binaries
-Compiled binaries for various platforms, primarily focussing on emulation and ROM management tools.
+Compiled binaries for various platforms, primarily focusing on emulation and ROM management tools.